 Please contact the Admissions Office.
 They will update your status and notify the Financial Aid Office.
 You will then receive an updated Financial Aid award letter reflecting your housing change.

-Once all requested documentation has been received and processed by the Financial Aid Office, your awards will be disbursed to St. John Fisher College's Bursar Office to be applied towards any outstanding balance.
-Any credit balance will be disbursed to you by the Bursar Office.
+Once all requested documentation has been received and processed by the Financial Aid Office, your awards will be disbursed to Student Accounts to be applied towards any outstanding balance.
+Any credit balance will be disbursed to you by Student Accounts.

 If a student has a credit balance, they may transfer anticipated credit from their student account to their Cardinal Cash Account to use in the College bookstore.
-Anticipated credit can be transferred by completing a Transfer Request form at the Bursar's Office.
+Anticipated credit can be transferred by completing a Transfer Request form at Student Accounts.
 The credit will be available to use in the bookstore approximately one week before classes being.
-The Bursar's Office website has much more information about Cardinal Cash.
+The Student Accounts website has much more information about Cardinal Cash.